A 5-Step Strategy for Investing in Dividend Stocks

 Let's say you win the lottery, and in a moment of madness, you buy Marks & Spencer outright.
 Now that you own M&S outright, what information would interest you?
 Would you spend most of your time worrying about the share price?

-The answer is that you wouldn't because if you owned M&S outright, you would own all of its shares, and there would be no share price (because prices only emerge when there are buyers and sellers, and if you own all the shares and aren't looking to sell, there is no seller to negotiate a price with).
+The answer is that you wouldn't because if you owned M&S outright, you would own all of its shares and there wouldn't be a share price (because prices only emerge when there are buyers and sellers, and if you own all the shares and aren't looking to sell, there is no seller to negotiate a price with).

 If there is no share price to worry about, what would you focus on instead?